jimhigson/machine-learning-hacking/callWithPaul.md

 `which ipython` will now point to the proper python version in that conda environment (~/opt/anaconda3/envs/machine_learning/bin/ipython) since envionment included ipython when created

 ipython = interactive python (normal python still has a REPL) but this is interactive-er with syntax highlighting on the console
-    * ipython originally under jupyter project (why it can create jupyter kernels?)
+    * Jupyter originally called 'ipython notebook'
     * ipython can be connected to jupyter via an ipython kernel, which we must create
     * all of this is possible because we installed ipython into our conda environment, and have that conda env activated
+    * ie, jupyter notebooks have extension '.ipynb' - as in ipython notebook.
+J and iP Very closely related.
+    * the kernel is the interactive python session that a notebook runs in.
+Multiple notebooks have multiple instances of the kernel, ie, if you declare a var in python, it's the kernel that holds that var

 need to create a kernel for jupyter notebooks (connector between ipython on jupyter webpage) `Jupyter kernels live in: /Users/jimhigson/Library/Jupyter/kernels/machine_learning`

-> `jupyter-notebook` on cli to start jupyter (go to dir first)
+> `jupyter-notebook` on cli to start jupyter (go to dir first) - will also open a browser

 ```sh
 ipython kernel install --name machine_learning --user # install it for the user (not globally)